Second National Bank (Akron, OH)

 Article Text

-Girl Causes Bank Run.
-One of the depositors of the Second National bank of Akron, O., saw a daughter of a bank official draw out her money, and a run was started that continued until the closing hour for the day came, in which time $500,000 had been withdrawn.
-The officials are paying without hesitation.
+Girl Causes Run on a Bank.
+One of the depositors of the Second National Bank of Akron, Ohio, the other day saw a daughter of a bank official draw out her money, and a run was started that continued until the closing hour came, in which time $500,000 had been withdrawn.
 The bank has a surplus of $40,000 and a capital of $350,000.